rgriff23/rgriff23.github.io/_posts/2017-05-11-primate-phylogeny-ggtree.md

 <img src="/assets/Rfigs/post_2017-05_ggtree_basic1-1.png" title="plot of chunk post_2017-05_ggtree_basic1" alt="plot of chunk post_2017-05_ggtree_basic1" style="display: block; margin: auto;" />

-The layouts available in `ggtree` are the same as those available in `ape`'s `plot.phylo` function, although the names are different.
-Here are all the layouts, and also a demonstration of how to put multiple phylogenies in one plot using the `multiplot` function:
+The layouts available in `ggtree` are basically the same as those available in `ape`'s `plot.phylo` function, although the names are different.
+Here are all the layouts, and also a demonstration of how to use `multiplot`:

 ```r